How to create the ideal Software Developer Portfolio?

 2. Choose and Display Projects Carefully

 The next step is adding projects to your portfolio page.
-Showcasing your projects is the most important thing you can do with your portfolio, which is why it’s essential to choose what you showcase wisely.
+Showcasing your projects is the most important thing you can do with your portfolio.
+It’s why choosing what you showcase wisely is essential.
 You may want to choose projects which demonstrate a wide variety of skills or achievements, or you may want to focus specifically on specific projects.

-If you’re trying to get a particular XR job or a Metaverse job, it might be a good idea to demonstrate your skills working with various forms of immersive content, and other tools which might be necessary for these kinds of roles.
+If you’re trying to get a particular Unity, Unreal, or three.js Software Developer job, it might be a good idea to demonstrate your skills working with various forms of immersive content and other tools which might be necessary for these kinds of roles.

 For each project you showcase, include: